Cricket-Penpix of England's Ashes squad

 Right-arm pace bowler

-Broad effectively regained the Ashes for England in 2009 with five for 37 from 12 overs in the final test at the Oval and at his best he can look the most dangerous bowler in the world.
+Broad effectively regained the Ashes for England in 2009 with five for 37 from 12 overs in the final test at the Oval and played an integral part in the urn's retention in this year's home series.

-He can also look world class with the bat, striking the ball cleanly with a high backlift from a left-handed stance, but his average has slumped to the low twenties and he can longer be called an all-rounder.
+Broad captured 22 wickets at an average of 27.45, including 11 wickets in the fourth test at Durham.
+His six-wicket haul in the second innings at Chester-le-Street stopped Australia's promising run-chase dead and sealed the series for England.

-Tall and with a high, whippy action, Broad is still plagued by inconsistency and can appear petulant and ineffective when conditions are in the batsman's favour.
+Broad can expect a harsh reception from Australian fans, however, after his controversial failure to 'walk' at Trent Bridge when he was caught behind from a thick edge which the umpire contrived to miss.

 Well fancy that: Broad started his cricketing life as a left-hand opening batsman in emulation of his father Chris, now a match referee, who scored six test centuries.